-5. Click (F9) to retrieve data for the parent table initially.
+Click ▶ (F9) to retrieve data for the parent table initially.
 To view data in a child table, click + to the left of each row.

-Click to retrieve data in the parent and child tables.
+Click The retrieve data in the parent and child tables.
 If there is more than one child table, a tab displays for each child table.